team-ganon-sdc/thao-service/README.md

 ## Usage

-npm run start (will start up server) npm run bulid (will start of webpack to compile your react files into a bundle.js) npm run db:setup (will seed your database with 100 apps)
+npm run start (will start up server)\n npm run bulid (will start of webpack to compile your react files into a bundle.js)\n npm run db:setup (will seed your database with 100 apps)

 ## Requirements